Jerry Lewis often looked as if he were losing control.

 The solo career revealed the engineer inside the clown

-The crucial shift came after the split.
+The decisive shift came after the split.
 Britannica notes that Lewis's Paramount contract gave him unusual control and allowed him to write and direct his own films, beginning with The Bellboy.
 That is where the standard story of him as pure maniac starts to weaken.

 Lewis the director was a constructor.
 The Bellboy, The Ladies Man, The Errand Boy, and above all The Nutty Professor show someone thinking obsessively about cinematic space, architecture, gag buildup, and the link between performance and design.
 The jokes may look loose, but the films are not loose.
 They are organized around a comic intelligence that wants total command of the environment.